Tutorial: Preparing to Create a Website

 The Yola Style Gallery is a great tool to use when planning your site and choosing a style that will best suite.
-To access it, click on the Style menu in your Sitebuilder.
-You can choose between Free and Premium Styles and, hovering over each style displays the customization options.
+To access it, click Style > Change Template in your Sitebuilder.
+You can browse through our Responsive, Premium, and Free sections and, hovering over each template displays the customization options.

 7. Using the Yola File Manager